 Also, please note that the Math modules include a significant number of problem sets so that teachers can provide students with plenty of opportunities to practice and apply their knowledge.
 Educators can help students achieve deep conceptual knowledge by asking them to complete selected problems that have been designed in a sequential, thoughtful order.
 It is not expected that all the problems in a problem set be administered, but rather educators can choose from the problems provided.
 Educators are free to adapt this curriculum using their own judgment regarding student needs and pace of the semester and/or year.

 How can I provide feedback on the curriculum modules?

-If you have any feedback while using the curriculum modules, let us know by accessing the “contact us” form on EngageNY: http://www.engageny.org/content/contact-us.
-We will work to make any improvements based on feedback received as soon as possible.
+If you have any feedback on the curriculum modules, let us know by completing the Curriculum Feedback Form.
+We will review all feedback as we continue to make improvements to the materials.

 Although educators realize that the modules are meant to serve as a guide, they are concerned that the exact methods and wording used in the modules for teaching concepts will be adopted for the state assessments, thus putting students at a disadvantage if the modules are not followed exactly.
 Is this a valid concern?

 Any overlap between the modules and the state assessments would be derived from the appropriate and deliberate instructional application of the Common Core assessment design resources on EngageNY, resources that both the developers of the modules and the general public have access to.
 There are specific suggestions on the use of these design documents to design assessments and modify instruction for Mathematics and for English Language Arts.